rockettheme/docs/Docs/wordpress/plugins/rokbox/INDEX.md

 ------------
 RokBox2 has the following requirements in order to operate:

-* Joomla 2.5.x or Joomla 3.x - ensure you are using the latest version
+* WordPress 3.2 or above - ensure you are using the latest version
 * Compatible Browser: Firefox, Chrome, Safari, IE8+, Opera.

 >> NOTE: Internet Explorer 7 and before are not supported